karuvally/lightup/README.md

 acpilight is a nice alternative to lightup, and has better capabilities at the moment

-##Troubleshooting
+## Troubleshooting
- -if you get permission errot for `brightness` file, change its permission to 756 or higher.
+ - if you get permission errot for `brightness` file, change its permission to 756 or higher.